apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 On a genuine filesystem this is an `O(1)` directory rename.

-On an object store with a mimiced rename, it is `O(data)` for the copy, along with overhead for listing and deleting all files (For S3, that's `(1 + files/500)` lists, and the same number of delete calls.
+On an object store with a mimicked rename, it is `O(data)` for the copy, along with overhead for listing and deleting all files (For S3, that's `(1 + files/500)` lists, and the same number of delete calls.